Pão de queijo: Preparation

-Pães de queijo are formed into small balls, around 3–5 centimeters in diameter (though they may be larger) and about 50 calories in each roll.
+Pães de queijo are formed into small balls, around 3-5 cm in diameter (though they may be larger) and about 50 calories in each roll.
 The cassava flour is a powerful starch which is key to the texture of the pão de queijo; unlike other types of bread, pão de queijo is not leavened.
 Small pockets of air within the dough expand during baking and are contained by the elasticity of the starch paste.
 Because it is made of cassava flour (as opposed to wheat flour), pão de queijo contains no gluten.
-Varieties of stuffed pães de queijo with catupiry, hot and melted goiabada, doce de leite and other variations can be found in Brazil.
+Varieties of stuffed pães de queijo with catupiry, requeijão, hot and melted goiabada, doce de leite, bacon and other variations can be found in Brazil.